 The NTMA was established in December 1990 to borrow on behalf of the Government and manage the National Debt.
-Today, over 25 years later, that single, founding purpose has arguably been the only constant for this organisation, which has consistently demonstrated its ability to take on new challenges on behalf of the State.
+Today, that single, founding purpose has arguably been the only constant for this organisation, which has consistently demonstrated its ability to take on new challenges on behalf of the State.